andr-ew/brds/README.md

 - min (<)
 - random (x) (w/ possible probablility parameter)

-pattern start/length quantization (sync mode)
+sync mode
-- quantize to selected multiple of a bar. setting quant to 1+ will turn brds into a syncronous instrument
+- live recording is synced to bars
-- is smart about rounding down, so if the pattern ends late and there is no or very little information in the pattern, it will truncate down rather than up
+- its smart about rounding down, so if the pattern ends late and there is no or very little information in the pattern, it will truncate down rather than up
 - set idepenently for seqs 1-3, and global patterns

 consider splitting alt into separate mix & scale pages, for more UI space